realworldocaml/book/other-notes/02-intro.md

     | [] -> 0
     | hd :: tl -> hd + sum tl
   ;;
-val first : int list -> int
+val sum : int list -> int
 # sum [1;2;3;4;5];;
 - : int = 15
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We had to add the `rec` keyword in the definition of `sum` to allow
-for the recursive call.
+for `sum` to refer to itself.
 We can introduce more complicated list
 patterns as well.
 Here's a function for destuttering a list, _i.e._,
 for removing sequential duplicates.